nicky-ru/graph-node/docs/environment-variables.md

 - `GRAPH_FORK_BASE`: api url for where the graph node will fork from, use `https://api.thegraph.com/subgraphs/id/` for the hosted service.
 - `GRAPH_DEBUG_FORK`: the IPFS hash id of the subgraph to fork.
+- `GRAPH_STORE_HISTORY_SLACK_FACTOR`: How much history a subgraph with limited history can accumulate before it will be pruned.
+Setting this to 1.1 means that the subgraph will be pruned every time it contains 10% more history (in blocks) than its history limit.
+The default value is 1.2 and the value must be at least 1.01